julowe/coffeegrindsize-data/README.md

 Histogram `hario-noCleaning-axisStabilizer-2-subsample1-vs-Sample2-hist_av_mass_surf.png` is a comparison of this Sub-subsample of Subsample 2 vs Subsample 2 (e.g. before grounds were removed to make the Sub-subsample).
 This comparison shows that a lot of the bigger particles in Subsample 2 are likely 2 or more grounds sitting next to each other.
 Alternatively I may have just removed more of the larger particles with my 'get these darn grounds off the paper' "method" of creating the sub-subsample.

-## Hario Second Sample
+## Hario Cleaned with Compressed Air, First Sample

-Ground 20g of same old house beans.
+Hario was cleaned quickly using compressed air from top and bottom of burrs.
+Then I ground 20g of same old house beans.
 Main reason was to have something to run water through picopresso for the first time to clean/flush it.
 Made more than needed so I could run a comparison after using compressed air to blow out fine particles in burrs.

-Results pending.
+Source image is `hario-airClean-axisStabilizer-sample1.jpg`.
+Results added to summary table above and comparison of Hario No Cleaning vs Hario Air Cleaning is at `hario-airClean-axisStabilizer-sample1-vs-noCleaning-1-sameGrinds-hist_av_mass_diam.png`

+Looking at results table, I expected a much bigger difference between professional ground and these.
+The comparison of the shots was completely different.
+The beans were old but it was much easier to pump water through the picopresso/grounds with the hario ground beans...
+Ugh this makes me want to do another sample from the milstead pile of grounds to see if I get similar results.
+Though looking again the average diameter may not be a large difference, hario does have many more large particles than the professional grounds.

 ## Milstead Professional Ground